denoc1/Lab-24-ChangingArrays/README.md

 ---

 ## Testing
-- Write tests to validate the functionality of each method.
+- Write tests to validate the functionality of each method. *You might even come up with a different constructor in order to test different cases.
 - Ensure the methods are tested thoroughly before submission.
 - Evidence of your tests will be a component of your grade.
-(Show the arrays you tested in your "main" method.)
+(Show evidence of your tests in the main method.)
 - Your class will be graded using a tester program.

 ---